 If a store does not charge a premium price, it can afford to sell products at a discount.
 In other words, they can afford to sell lower-quality products.
 Discounts are a form of marketing, which means you are paying a higher price in exchange for the product.

-When shopping at a supermarket, check to see if they are a discounter.
+When shopping at a supermarket, check if they are a discounter.
 You can also look at their customer reviews to see if they sell low-quality products.
 You are not always aware of this practice as a consumer, but you should be.

 Frequently Asked Questions Childcare Business